Vincross/mind-documentation/APIReference/drivers/hexabody.md

 ```go
 func MoveHead(degree float64, duration int) (err error)
 ```
-MoveHead moves the head to specified degree(0-359) in given duration(0ms-9999ms).
+MoveHead moves the head to specified degree(0-359) in given duration.

 0 degrees is in the direction of the power button.
 An increase in direction angle results in an anti-clockwise rotation.